Adiabatic groupoids and secondary invariants in K-theory: Lie groupoids and secondary invariants

-\begin{remark} The above discussion implies that, if the scalar curvature of $\nabla^{\slashed{S}}$ is positive everywhere, then the Dirac operator $\slashed{D}$ is invertible.
+\begin{remark} The above discussion implies that, if the scalar curvature of $\nabla^{\slashed{S}}$ is uniformly positive everywhere, then the Dirac operator $\slashed{D}$ is invertible.
 Hence the operator $\slashed{D}_{ad}$, defined as in \eqref{adoperator1} and \eqref{adoperator2}, is an unbounded multiplier of $G_{ad}$ that is invertible at $1$.

-Remeber that for the Signature operator we need to perform a homotopy of the operator to an invertible one, whereas in the case of the Dirac operator we already have the invertiblity condition at $1$ in the adiabatic deformation, thanks to the positivity of the scalar curvature. \end{remark}
+Remember that for the Signature operator we need to perturb the operator to an invertible one, whereas in the case of the Dirac operator we already have the invertiblity condition at $1$ in the adiabatic deformation, thanks to the positivity of the scalar curvature. \end{remark}

-\emph{From now on we will assume that $BG$, the classifying space of $G$, is a manifold and $\mathcal{BG}\rightrightarrows BG$ is the Lie groupoid associated to the universal 1-cocycle $\xi$ (see Appendix \ref{app3} for definitions)}. \begin{remark} We can easily generalize what we are going to do to the case of $\mathcal{BG}\rightrightarrows BG$ is a limit of smooth manifolds. \end{remark}
+\emph{From now on we will assume that $BG$, the classifying space of $G$, is a manifold and $\mathcal{BG}\rightrightarrows BG$ is the Lie groupoid associated to the universal 1-cocycle $\xi$ (see Appendix \ref{app3} for definitions)}.

 We want to define a groupoid version of the Stolz sequence

 (see for instance \cite{Stolz} for the definition in the case where $G$ is a group).